 Previously, I wrote an article explaining how we need to be dependent upon Jesus Christ in every area of life.
 I discussed how people far too often try to earn their own salvation.
 They establish systems of works that must be accomplished in an effort to merit God’s favor, as if performing a checklist of “good” deeds will make one holy.
-This is the nature of man’s religious systems: what can he or she do to please their god(s) and achieve a blissful afterlife?
+This is the nature of man’s religious systems: what can men and women do to please their god(s) and achieve a blissful afterlife?

 The good news is that God has a plan to redeem sinners.

-But now that you have been set free from sin and have become slaves to God, the benefit you reap leads to holiness, and the result is eternal life.
-(Romans 6:22, NIV)
+But now that you have been set free from sin and have become slaves of God, the fruit you get leads to sanctification and its end, eternal life.
+(Romans 6:22)

 Paul also told the Galatians that believers “